 - the words and labels we use and how we use them.

-Ignoring or denying the hegemony of the /right/ exacerbates intractable personal difficulties: it also results in having to accept one of two 'non-/rights/' explanations for the origin and persistence of intractable difficulties.
-The pessimistic one is that we are born fated to endure intractable difficulties.
-A more optimistic one is that we frame difficulties as challenges or problems to be overcome or solved.
-The most optimistic is to frame difficulties as puzzles because puzzling compels us to attend as much to apparently insignificant detail as to the emerging and often changing bigger picture.
+Ignoring the role of the hegemony of the /right/ results in having to accept one of two 'non-/rights/' explanations for the origin and persistence of intractable difficulties.
+The more pessimistic holds that we are born fated to endure such difficulties.
+A less pessimistic view holds that we should frame difficulties as challenges or problems to be overcome or solved.
+A more optimistic approach holds that we should frame difficulties as puzzles, because puzzling compels us to attend as much to apparently insignificant details, which need to be assembled, as to the emerging and often changing bigger picture.

-Our explanation for the existence of apparently enduring intractable personal difficulties is that we are insufficiently tool (or wright) focussed.
-In short, we overlook what hand-use tells us since hands are tools par excellence which work as-one with the brain.
-Mistakenly we tend to focus on what hands achieve, rather than watching how they perform.
-This oversight leads us to place people incorrectly in either or: either they are good with their brains or they are good with their hands.
-This dichotomy is invalid since brains and hands evolved co-extensively: the brain 'controlling ' the hand via feed-forward from the hand to the brain.
+Self-efficacy is ultimately a function of our tool use - or being wright focussed.
+And in general we overlook what hand-use tells us even though hand and brain work as-one.
+Mistakenly we tend to focus on what hands achieve, rather than watching howthey perform.
+This oversight sets up the false dichotomy in which we regard people as good with either their brains or with their hands.
+Brains and hands have evolved co-extensively: the brain 'controlling ' the hand via feed-forward from the hand to the brain.

 Pepper and Sattler: systemic perspectives

-Logging in enables users to view additional library material and subscribe to newsletter.
+Registering enables users to view additional 'library' material